aws/amazon-ecs-ami/README.md

 #### Overrides

-If you would like to override any of the defaults provided here without commiting any changes to git, you can use the `overrides.auto.pkrvars.hcl` file, which is ignored by source control.
+If you would like to override any of the defaults provided here without committing any changes to git, you can use the `overrides.auto.pkrvars.hcl` file, which is ignored by source control.

 For example, if you want your AMI to have a smaller root block device, you can override the default value